HackYourFutureBelgium/html-and-css/planning/user-personas.md

 # User Personas

-These personas represent the target users of Loruki, a cloud hosting and deployment platform, each with different needs and expectations.
+These personas looking to hire frontend developer and some that is ready  to work and commited
 ---

 <!-- a persona -->